The 2026 BCSD Film Festival is finally here!

 -

-Head over to our Store page, where you can find awesome shirts, hats, bags, and other merch featuring our awesome octopus and dragon mascots!
+Head over to our Store page, where you can find awesome shirts, hats, bags, and other merch featuring our awesome mascots and logo.

 -